-Evidence base Project Developing and maintaining a According to the Equality and Human Rights Commission (EHRC) (2019), harassment can have a profound impact on an individual's mental health, educational outcomes, and career.
-In particular, research found that women report safe campus that they felt less safe than men on campus and experienced more psychological distress and sleep disturbances (Etopio et al 2018), which suggests perceived safety is a mediator between gender and mental health, and students' perceptions of safety can impact upon the ways in which students' study (Roberts & Uddin, 2023).
-Further to this, Provide a safe campus and the EHRC (2019) found through their research that there is a low likelihood of members of university communities university community through the coming forward to report harassment and recommends putting in place mechanisms to enable students and staff to implementation of mechanisms report harassment.
-Creating a campus environment where LGBTTIQA+ students do not experience discrimination that and harassment (Allan et al, 2020) and BME students' sense of safety is improved by providing support at all levels Enable students and staff within the university (Bunce et al., 2019) is essential.
-Evidence suggests that creating a positive social university to report harassment environment where students receive support from academic and professional support staff can decrease the through a 'report and likelihood of students dropping out of their studies (Burke, 2019; Nieuwoudt & Pedler, 2023). support' online tool Seek to proactively The Office for Students briefing report (2022) states that students are more likely than others to be subjected to address and prevent sexual assault.
-Encountering this and other forms of sexual misconduct can have a devastating effect on their discrimination, harassment, experiences of higher education.
-This brief looks at the role of universities in protecting students and summarises and inappropriate data on the prevalence and effects of sexual misconduct.
-It looks at what the Office for Students, universities and behaviour on campus by colleges have done in this area and what more needs to be done.
+Project Evidence base Developing and maintaining a safe campus According to the Equality and Human Rights Commission (EHRC) (2019), harassment can have a profound impact on an individual's mental health, educational outcomes, and career.
+In particular, research found that women report that they felt less safe than men on campus and experienced more psychological distress and sleep disturbances (Etopio et al 2018), which suggests perceived safety is a mediator between gender and mental health, and students' Provide a safe campus and university community through the implementation of mechanisms that perceptions of safety can impact upon the ways in which students' study (Roberts & Uddin, 2023).
+Further to this, the EHRC (2019) found through their research that there is a low likelihood of members of university communities coming forward to report harassment and recommends putting in place mechanisms to enable students and staff to report harassment.
+Creating a campus environment where LGBTTIQA+ students do not experience discrimination and harassment (Allan et al. 2020) and BME students' sense of safety is improved by providing support at all levels. to report harassment through a 'report and support' online tool ii Seek to proactively within the university (Bunce et al., 2019) is essential.
+Evidence suggests that creating a positive social university environment where students receive support from academic and professional support staff can decrease the likelihood of students dropping out of their studies (Burke, 2019; Nieuwoudt & Pedler, 2023). address and prevent discrimination, harassment, and inappropriate behaviour on campus by The Office for Students briefing report (2022) states that students are more likely than others to be subjected to sexual assault.
+Encountering this and other forms of sexual misconduct can have a devastating effect on their experiences of higher education.
+This brief looks at the role of universities in protecting students and summarises data on the prevalence and effects of sexual misconduct.
+It looks at what the Office for Students, universities and colleges have done in this area and what more needs to be done.
 The brief does not constitute regulatory or legal advice but summarises the issue and the actions related to it.
 The OfS (2021) statement of expectations: